 8. Water is essential to a healthy ecosystem.
 Stream flows to support beneficial in-stream uses should be protected in the process of providing sufficient water to meet public drinking water requirements.
-Local governments must continue to participate in the discussion of any water resource proposals, including statewide water supply planning.
+Local governments must continue to participate in the discussion of any water

-9. The Virginia Department of Health should continue working with drinking water suppliers to monitor and study PFAS/PFOA compounds and their effect on public drinking water supplies.
-The U.S. EPA should be the chief regulatory agency to establish maximum contaminant levels for PFAS/PFOA.
-Virginia regulatory agencies should adopt U.S. EPA-established maximum contaminant levels.
+40 9.
+The Virginia Department of Health should continue working with drinking water suppliers to

+41 monitor and study PFAS/PFOA compounds and their effect on public drinking water supplies.

+42 The U.S. EPA should be the chief regulatory agency to establish maximum contaminant levels for

+43 PFAS/PFOA.
+Virginia regulatory agencies should adopt U.S. EPA-established maximum

+- 44 contaminant levels. - 45